Beat the heat: Summer skincare tips for healthier skin

 Tumors

-Skin discoloration, mottled pigmentation, or a yellow tone
+Skin discoloration, mottled pigmentation, or yellow tone

 Dilated small blood vessels (telangiectasias)